 An indoor garden does have its limitations, of course.
 Experts told us cauliflower, Brussels sprouts, kale, broccoli and cabbage, which typically thrive in colder temperatures, don’t usually grow well indoors.
 Larger vegetables that need a lot of room to grow, such as pumpkins and watermelon, are also difficult to grow indoors.

-Best indoor gardening kits of 2021
+Best indoor gardening kits this year

 Based on expert guidance and our past coverage, we've compiled the best indoor gardening kits and systems to get started.